ukbehera/k8-nest/README.md

-This is sample project to onboard an Nest.js application to kubernetes.
+This is sample project to onboard a Nest.js application to kubernetes.

 # Install Minikube
 curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64